abertagnon/aspect/docs/index.rst

 An intuitive and declarative way to graphically represent answer sets in LaTeX

 .. warning::
-   This documentation applies only to version ``0.1.3`` or later of the ASPECT interpreter; earlier versions are no longer supported.
+   This documentation applies only to version ``0.2.1`` or later of the ASPECT interpreter.
+   Earlier versions are no longer supported due to a major syntax revision that introduced incompatibilities with older examples and reference materials.

 .. toctree::
    :maxdepth: 2